 During the first year of the programme training is provided in modeling, quantitative and systems approaches to biological research through taught lectures, seminars and innovative e-learning resources.
 Students also gain experience in experimental and theoretical research approaches by undertaking two interdisciplinary research projects in different laboratories that involve acquisition of different skill sets.
 The programme additionally includes summer schools, seminars and transferable professional skills training.

 Students are able to select their PhD from a wide-range of projects that employ interdisciplinary approaches, many of which are also cross institutional.
 Topics include:

 The programme supervisors are carrying out cutting-edge interdisciplinary research, and students will have access to world-class research facilities.

 Please visit the website for further details about the programme, entry requirements and how to apply: www.ucl.ac.uk/libphd

-Interviews to be held first week of June 2013.
+Interviews to be held first half of February 2014.